-If you're child is struggle to attend school you can talk to the school about them attending only some lessons and then discussion how they could be supported to gradually increase their time in school.
+If you're child is struggling to attend school you can talk to the school about them attending only some lessons, and then discuss how they could be supported to gradually increase their time in school.

 Part-time education should only be a short-term solution as a way of improving things for a child.
 Schools should not provide a part-time timetable as a way of managing a pupil’s additional support needs.
 Long-term part-time attendance might be a sign that the right support is not in place for a child or they are not attending the right school.

 The law says that “pupils are to be educated as far as is reasonable in accordance with wishes of their parents.”

 If the school is suggesting your child attend part-time they should ask you if are happy with this arrangement and involve you in planning.
 If the school is saying they are unable to have your child full-time and you do not agree with the idea of part-time attendance, the school must follow formal exclusion procedures in order for your child to be out of school.
 There are only very specific reasons that a school can exclude a child, our pages on exclusion set these out in detail.

 If your child is in secondary school, it is worth discussing how a part-time timetable will affect their subject choices and exams.

 If you feel that the school your child is attending is no longer suitable, you can make a placing request to another school.

 - ask for a meeting with the school if your child has been on a part-time timetable for some time or you aren’t happy with the arrangement